JetBrains/teamcity-documentation/topics/triggering-a-custom-build.md

 ### Dependencies

 _This tab is available only for builds that have dependencies on other builds_.
 You can enforce rebuilding of all dependencies and select a particular build whose artifacts will be taken.
 By default, the last 20 builds are displayed.

 To increase the number of builds displayed in the drop-down menu to 50, use the `teamcity.runCustomBuild.buildsLimit=50` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
+{product="tc"}

 Note that if you re-run a dependent build, TeamCity will try to rebuild all dependency builds, including failed ones, by default.